It’s hard to get away from football as the end of season covid infected games have been pumped out every night on the telly.

 Day of the 23rd and I’m off to Hunters Moor which I thought was nearer to St James’ than it was, so I had to run like hell on the extremely hot day to get there in time for 1.30pm.
 I was knackered – great preparation, eh?
 Then it all went surreal.

 They threw me some shin pads and wouldn’t let me play if I didn’t wear them.
-I’d chose never to wear pads in my life so I found myself having to stop every 10 yards to readjust them as they kept whizzing to the back of my legs.
+I’d chose never to wear pads in my life so I found myself having to stop every ten yards to readjust them as they kept whizzing to the back of my legs.

 According to some mates who came to watch and give me moral support I played a good shift with some crunching tackles.
-The club said they’d let you know and it was months later I got an expected thanks, but no thanks.
+The club said they’d let you know, and it was months later I got an expected thanks, but no thanks.

 Now, either the buggers made a grave error in playing me out of position or fate stepped in to ensure they never have a soccer legend.
-Either way, they’ve won nowt since and I don’t think they ever will.
+Either way, they’ve won nowt since, and I don’t think they ever will.

 I’d gave my ticket to a friend who went in my place, and when he was having a piss in the bogs next to Supermac he said to him ‘So you know, Wavis?’

 If they hadn’t played me left back maybe I would have played with him!

-I can’t take footy serious now it’s not a sport anymore, just stocks and shares, and you can’t take the thing serious when players earn 100k a week and behave like girls blouse pop stars.
+I can’t take footy serious now it’s not a sport anymore, just stocks and shares, and you can’t take the thing serious when players earn 100k a week and behave like girls’ blouse pop stars.
 They should get themselves a decent job.

 Links to previous interviews with Wavis O’Shave:

-Gary Alikivi July 2020.
+Alikivi July 2020.